mavend/octoboard/README.md

 ## Development

 Install dependencies `npm install`.
+To run firebase emulator in development you also need to install Java Development Kit `jdk`.

-Run react dev server with `npm start`.
+Run development stack (react client, node server, firebase emulators, storybook) with `npm start`

-Run game server with: `node -r esm src/server.js`.

 Setting `debug=true` in URL query will show debug overlay.

+### Running individual services

+Sometimes you may want to run parts of application on their own.
+You can do this like this:

+- Run firebase emulators with `npx firebase emulators:start`.
+- Run react dev server with `npm run start:client`.
+- Run game server with: `node -r esm src/server.js`.
-We also have some storybooks.
-See them with `npm run storybook`.
+- Run storybook wiht: `npm run storybook`.

 ## Note